top of page

 moving testimony about unwelcome ecological changes in every corner of the globe; powerful personal accounts; read it if you're still wondering whether the weather is changing, or if you've lost touch with humanity

-There Is No Planet B Mike Berners-Lee A great global warming "handbook" with some similarities to this website; he's a scientist and business consultant who uses plenty of numbers, but with clear explanations; he mentions a pollution to death ratio, and warns about the Jevon's paradox; a good choice as an introductory climate text
+There Is No Planet B Mike Berners-Lee A great global warming "handbook" with some similarities to this website; he's a scientist and business consultant who uses plenty of numbers, but with clear explanations; he mentions a pollution to death ratio, and warns about Jevons paradox; a good choice as an introductory climate text

-We're All Climate Hypocrites Now Sami Grover "When I first started writing this book, my goal was to debunk the idea that individual action was worthwhile...for the climate movement.
+We're All Climate Hypocrites Now Sami Grover "When I first started writing this book, my goal was to debunk the idea that individual action was worthwhile for the climate movement.
 I couldn't have been more wrong."

-Zen and the Art of Saving the Planet Thich Nhat Hahn (and Chan Khong) some of his talks and writings mixed with recent thoughts from Sister Khong; she has a background in media, so if the Buddhist approach isn't for you,
+Zen and the Art of Saving the Planet Thich Nhat Hahn (and Chan Khong) some of his talks and writings mixed with recent thoughts from Sister Khong; she has a background in media, so if the Buddhist approach isn't for you, the media-oriented angle is worth the read; besides, who's against compassion? â€‹â€‹â€‹

 bottom of page